wp-plugins/wp-retina-2x/readme.txt

 = 0.9 =
 * Fix: code cleaning.
 * Fix: no more notices in case there are weird/unsupported/broken image files.

+= 0.9.2 =
+* Changed: Media Replace is not used anymore, the code has been embedded in the plugin directly.

 == Installation ==